Stawiski: History

 Stawiski was established in 1407–1411.
 It received town rights around 1688.
 The Franciscan Order built a monastery there in 1791.

 Following the Third Partition of Poland, the town was annexed by Prussia.
 In 1807, it was regained by Poles and included within the short-lived Duchy of Warsaw, and after the dissolution of the duchy in 1815, the town became part of Russian-controlled Congress Poland.
 The town was destroyed by fire in 1812 in the course of the French campaign against Russia, and rebuilt again, to become a trade and commercial centre known for its furs, fabrics and hats in Congress Poland.
 Local monks were expelled from Stawiski in 1867 during, as punishment for supporting the Polish January Uprising against the Russian imperial rule.
 Stawiski burned to the ground once more during the Russian–German war of 1915, soon before the re-establishment of the sovereign Republic of Poland.
-The Polish army fought a battle with the Bolsheviks there in July 1920 during the Polish-Soviet War.
+The Polish army fought a battle against Soviet Russia there in July 1920 during the Polish-Soviet War.

+During the German-Soviet invasion of Poland which started World War II in September 1939, the town was captured by Germany, and then handed over to the Soviet Union in accordance with the Molotov–Ribbentrop Pact.
+It was then occupied by the Soviet Union until 1941, and Germany until 1944.
+A local Polish policeman was murdered by the Russians in the Katyn massacre in 1940.
+Afterwards it was restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the end of the 1980s.
+On 6 May 1945, the Polish anti-communist resistance clashed with Soviet officers in Stawiski.
+In 1945–1947, the resistance also carried out four raids on the local communist police station.

 From 1946 to 1975 it belonged administratively to Białystok Voivodeship, and from 1975 to 1998 to Łomża Voivodeship.